How to Train Your Dragon

 Is it any good?

-Even though Avatar showed the power of the technology, many movies seem to be made in 3-D simply because it's en vogue right now.
-HOW TO TRAIN YOUR DRAGON, however, is actually worth the momentary headache those glasses can cause.
-The 3-D is spectacular, particularly when coupled with fire-breathing dragons flying around a colorful fictional island.
+HOW TO TRAIN YOUR DRAGON is actually worth the momentary headache that 3-D glasses can cause.
+It's spectacular, particularly when coupled with fire-breathing dragons flying around a colorful fictional island.
 The detailed animation on the Vikings (who are inexplicably depicted as more Scottish than Scandinavian, perhaps because Butler and Craig Ferguson, who's the dragon-training teacher, have such great accents) and the dragons (so many different kinds, all with their own quirks and strengths) is on par with Pixar -- the standard-bearer of animation.

 Families can talk about...